 Commodity Balance Sheet >

 and then using the Filters button to choose your Commodity of interest.
-In this case, we used Commodity 3482 - Private Hospital Services.
+In this case, we used Commodity 3490 -Hospital Services.

 CHANGE IN DEMAND FOR HOSPITAL SERVICES:

-We know from the Industry-Institutional Production information that the Commodity 3482 - Private Hospital Services is produced by both private Hospitals and State/Local Government Non-Education.
+We know from the Industry-Institutional Production information that the Commodity 3490 - Hospital Services is produced by both Hospitals and State/Local Government Services.
 If there was an increasing population and we wanted to model that change in demand for hospital services, we might not know what combination of private, nonprofit, or public (government) hospitals will absorb the new influx of patients.
 In this case, running a Commodity Event would be the best option.

 Analysts may want to examine the entirety of the hospital industry.
 In this case, the best method would be to conduct an Industry Contribution Analysis (ICA).
-ICA removes buybacks to the Sector(s) of interest and more accurately represents the true contributions of the Sector at the current level of production.
+ICA removes buybacks to the Industries of interest and more accurately represents the true contributions of the Industry at the current level of production.

 CONSTRUCTION OF HOSPITALS: